Temporarily Not in Service.

 Hagia Irene, which features the long history of Istanbul in its architecture, has been standing for centuries.
 This impressive building has a mysterious architecture with its structure that does not differ from the classical Roman houses of worship.

-One of the features that make Hagia Irene Museum unique is that it is the only building with an atrium that dates back to the Roman era.
-An atrium is a courtyard often seen in temples and sacred places dating back to the ancient Roman Period.
+One of the features that makes Hagia Irene Museum unique is that it is the only building with an atrium dating back to the Roman era.
+An atrium is a courtyard often seen in temples and sacred places.

 The church, built by Constantine the Great, was created with the shape of a "three-nave basilica" on the floor and the form of a Greek cross on the top.

-Hagia Irene faced many disasters to this day, but it has stood firm, and it is a magnificent tourist attraction for people from all over the world.
-An earthquake in the 700s destroyed the original building, and it was later rebuilt.
+Hagia Irene has faced many disasters to this day, but it has stood firm and is a magnificent tourist attraction for people from all over the world.
+An earthquake in the 700s destroyed the original building, which was later rebuilt.
 During this period, new mosaics and motifs were added to the structure.

 The preservation of the appearance of the domed basilica was an important point during the restoration.
 These motifs and mosaics were largely untouched in the church during the Ottoman Period and were used as a museum.